gabrieljsilva/vanilla-express/README.md

 # Vanilla Express
-This is a project with only express to handle http requests;
+This project was created with only express to handle http requests;

 - Structured for scalability and readability;
 - Without database ORM;